 Reference Tariff after 30 June 2022

-In the event that the Revisions Commencement Date is later than 30 June 2022, the tariff in effect at 30 June 2022 shall continue to apply to the provision of the Firm Service between 30 June 2022 and that later Revisions Commencement Date.
+In the event that the Revisions Commencement Date is later than 30 June 2022, the tariff in effect at 30 June 2022 shall continue to apply to the provision of the Long Term Firm Service between 30 June 2022 and that later Revisions Commencement Date.

 If the Reference Services under the revised Access Arrangement are different to those in this Access Arrangement, the applicable Reference Tariff and terms for an existing Service being supplied to a User are those as at the Revisions Commencement Date.